vyynl/lumeria-duskrunner/content/index.md

 The thematic approach for this campaign is generally ***lighthearted high fantasy with plenty of room for meaningful character development and plot progression*** as you traverse the ruins of the society that existed before the collapse—think along the lines of _Avatar: The Last Airbender.
 We're here to relax, enjoy ourselves, and momentarily step away from life's stresses.

 > [!note]-
-> My primary goal is to run a series of short, thematic adventures _(approximately 2–4 sessions each, with easy entry and exit points for anyone who might want or need them)_.
+> My primary goal is to run a series of shorter, thematic adventures _(approximately 2–4 sessions each, with easy entry and exit points for anyone who might want or need them)_.
 We can explore transitioning into a larger-scale narrative if/when the characters reach an appropriate level along with if everyone wants to commit to a longer-running campaign.
 #### Combat
 Combat plays a vital role in D&D. My preparation goal is to ensure there's _at least one significant combat encounter per session_, with more happening during dungeon crawls or similar scenarios.
 If a session occurs without combat, I will make sure there are _never two consecutive sessions lacking combat encounters_.